yo-yo-yo-jbo/dumping_lsass/README.md

 ## Summary
 In this blogpost we've mentioned several popular trends in gaining credentials from `lsass.exe`.
-I've shardd pros and cons for each technique, *coded them all* and then presented modern mitigations and how one might bypass them.
+I've shared pros and cons for each technique, *coded them all* and then presented modern mitigations and how one might bypass them.
 I have not mentioned security solutions, but obviously security solutions monitor `lsass.exe` dumps quite heavily.
 I intend to explain more about other types of credentials you might find on Windows machines - in a future blogpost.